Enhancing Adversarial Transferability through Block Stretch and Shrink: Introduction

 \section{Introduction}

-Deep Neural Networks (DNNs) have demonstrated excellent performance in tasks such as image classification \cite{Krizhevsky2012ImageNetCW}, object detection \cite{Redmon2015YouOL}, and semantic segmentation \cite{Shelhamer2014FullyCN}.
-However, their vulnerability to adversarial attacks has attracted a great deal of attention \cite{Kurakin2016AdversarialEI,Goodfellow2014ExplainingAH}.
-Adversarial examples are generated by applying imperceptible perturbations to the input data that are sufficient to mislead DNNs to produce false predictions.
-This problem is particularly critical in security-critical domains (e.g., autonomous driving \cite{Yang2020FindingPA}, medical image analysis \cite{Ma2019UnderstandingAA}, and identity verification \cite{Sharif2016AccessorizeTA}) and can have disastrous consequences.
-The study of the generation mechanism of adversarial attacks has become an important topic to be addressed.
+Deep Neural Networks (DNNs) have achieved remarkable performance in visual tasks such as image classification \cite{Krizhevsky2012ImageNetCW}, object detection \cite{Redmon2015YouOL}, and semantic segmentation \cite{Shelhamer2014FullyCN}.
+However, DNNs remain vulnerable to adversarial examples \cite{Goodfellow2014ExplainingAH,Kurakin2016AdversarialEI}, where small and often imperceptible perturbations can mislead well-trained models.
+This vulnerability raises security concerns in safety-critical applications, including autonomous driving \cite{Yang2020FindingPA}, medical image analysis \cite{Ma2019UnderstandingAA}, and identity verification \cite{Sharif2016AccessorizeTA}.
+Studying adversarial examples is therefore important for evaluating and improving model robustness.

-Adversarial attacks are an important research area for evaluating the robustness of deep neural networks (DNNs), where imperceptible perturbations are applied to input data to induce model misclassification.
-Attacks are categorized mainly as white-box or black-box.
-White-box attacks utilize the complete structure and parameters of the target model to generate perturbations through gradient optimization e.g., the Fast Gradient Sign Method (FGSM) \cite{Goodfellow2014ExplainingAH}, the Momentum Iterative Fast Gradient Sign Method (MI-FGSM) \cite{Dong2017DiscoveringAE}, and the Carlini and Wagner Attack (C\&W) \cite{Carlini2016TowardsET}.
-Black-box attacks are based only on model outputs and are more relevant to practical scenarios \cite{Papernot2015TheLO,Wang2021DIAAAI}.
-Adversarial examples made in white-box settings often exhibit a degree of transferability between different models, e.g. , perturbations generated on one model may deceive other models \cite{Madry2017TowardsDL,Liu2016DelvingIT}, which can be regarded as a black-box attack.
-However, existing white-box attack methods exhibit limited transferability when applied in a black-box setting \cite{Papernot2016PracticalBA}

-The study of adversarial attacks can help develop more robust models.
-Existing research presents various methods to enhance the transferability of adversarial attacks\cite{Wang2023TransferAttack}, e.g., Gradient-based \cite{Li2024FoolmixST}, Advanced objective \cite{pmlr-v267-liu25cd}, Model-related \cite{Liu2025HarnessingTC}, Ensemble-based \cite{10657707}, and Generation-based \cite{10716799}.
-In particular, input transformation-based attacks are a significant method \cite{11094976}.
-This field is divided into two subdomains: input transformation operators and operator combinations.
-Through a synthesis of the findings in \cite{Wang2023BoostingAT} and \cite{Lin2024BoostingAT}, we conclude that, to generate adversarial perturbations with strong transferability, it is crucial to ensure that the transformed images exhibit rich attention heatmaps while maintaining global semantic consistency.
-However, existing input transformation operator methods fail to achieve both of these aspects simultaneously.
-To this end, this paper proposes a novel input transformation operator, Block Stretch and Shrink (BSS), which enriches attention heatmaps through block level stretch and shrink while preserving global semantics, thereby enhancing the transferability of perturbations across models.

-We also examine the impact of the number scale on the performance of input transformation-based methods.
-Accordingly, we design controlled experiments with unified number scales to establish a fair and consistent framework for performance comparison, thereby enhancing the comparability of different methods.
-In summary, our contributions are as follows.